 The Samurai Edge which appears in the games is a M92F-based handgun custom-made by the gunsmith Joe Kendo for the S.T.A.R.S. officers.

-In addition to the standard model provided to S.T.A.R.S. officers, Chris, Jill, Barry and Wesker each personally asked Joe Kendo for further customs.
+In addition to the standard model provided to S.T.A.R.S. officers, Chris, Jill, Barry and Wesker each personally commissioned Joe Kendo for additional customization.

 2. SITUATIONAL ANALYSIS, THREE KEYWORDS, & SELECTING THE BASE GUN